Our Member Groups

 Northern Plains Resource Council organizes Montana citizens to protect our water quality, family farms and ranches, and unique quality of life.
 We are a grassroots conservation and family agriculture group that gets the job done – protecting the Northern Plains and the people who make their home here.
 Other issues the NPRC supports include: fighting for reforms to stop price-fixing and other monopolistic practices by the meatpacking industry; exposing schemes to locate unsafe waste disposal facilities in Montana communities; standing up to the use of eminent domain by the Tongue River Railroad to seize control of private property for private gain; finding solutions to out-of-control growth and seeking ways for farmers and ranchers to stay on the land; working for trade policies that allow American agriculture to compete fairly; and defending the interests of citizens in the face of corporate political pressure.

-The Northwest Atlantic Marine Alliance was born in 1995 because, at the time, there was a critical mass of people in New England who believed there had to be a better approach to protect our oceans and manage marine resources.
+The North American Marine Alliance was born in 1995 because, at the time, there was a critical mass of people in New England who believed there had to be a better approach to protect our oceans and manage marine resources.
 NAMA’s mission is to restore and enhance an enduring marine system supporting a healthy diversity and an abundance of marine life and human uses through a self-organizing and self-governing organization.
 For the past decade, we have set the standard for effective collaboration in the pursuit of one question: if we truly care about the health of our oceans, does it matter how, where and when we fish and who catches the fish that end up on our dinner plates?
 The answer is: definitely!

 The Powder River Basin Resource Council formed in 1973 in response to unplanned rapid energy development and supports the conservation of Wyoming’s land, minerals, water and clean air consistent with responsible use of those resources.
 Powder River Basin Resource Council is committed to: the preservation and enrichment of Wyoming’s agricultural heritage and rural lifestyle; the conservation of Wyoming’s unique land, mineral, water, and clean air resources consistent with responsible use of those resources to sustain the livelihood of present and future generations; and the education and empowerment of Wyoming’s citizens to raise a coherent voice in the decisions that will impact their environment and lifestyle.
 Powder River Basin Resource Council is committed to the empowerment of people through community organizing.
 More than ever, it is crucial that Wyoming’s voice for responsible development, PRBRC, be a part of the debate that will determine Wyoming’s future.